vemonet/shapes-of-you/README.md

 **Shapes of you** is a global index for semantically descriptive files published to public Git repositories ([GitHub](https://github.com), [GitLab](https://gitlab.com), and [Gitee](https://gitee.com/)).

-Add one of these topics to your GitHub repository, we automatically index files from public repositories everyday at 1:00 and 13:00 🕐
+Add one of those topics to your [GitHub](https://github.com) repository, or mention it in your project description on [GitLab](https://gitlab.com) and [Gitee](https://gitee.com), we automatically index files from public repositories everyday at 1:00 GMT+1 🕐

 * **SHACL shapes**: add the topic `shacl-shapes`, we index RDF files such as `.ttl`, `.rdf`, `.jsonld`, etc), with all `sh:NodeShape` they contain
 * **ShEx expressions**: add the topic `shex`, we index `.shex` files, and ShEx shapes defined in RDF files